 The homeowner chose Bellmont Cabinetry from our “better” cabinet line.
 Bellmont is the premier maker of frameless cabinets in the US.

-They chose the Tivoli Door style with a painted finsih in a color called pepper.
+They chose the Tivoli Door style with a painted finish in a color called pepper.
 Teh cabinet pulls are from Richelieu.

-We also added a docking drawer to the thier vanity.
+We also added a docking drawer to their vanity.
 This a great way to add a plug to a drawer to make storing things like hair dryers more convenient.

-Countertops are from Cambria (our favotire quartz manufacturer).
+Countertops are from Cambria (our favorite quartz manufacturer).
 The color is called Smithfield.
 The tops are 3CM thick with a square edge profile on the top and bottom.
-There were instaled by Tim Peachey from Southern Tops.
+There were installed by Tim Peachey from Southern Tops.

 We installed simple bar lights over the vanity.
 One 45″ over the sink and another 15″ over the seated area.
-We also added sconce lights at the seated area for extra light.
+We also added sconce lights in the seated area for extra light.

 The faucets are from Miseno and the toilet is the American Standard Cadet 3.
 It’s a skited toilet, which we love because it makes cleaning so much easier.

-The shower has two shower heads and two valves so they each can adjust thier own temperature and pressure settings.
+The shower has two shower heads and two valves so they can adjust their own temperature and pressure settings.